slathrop/vue-hugo-netlify-spa-demo/README.md

 For the API piece:

-- From the root folder, run `hugo new site api`, which creates the `api` subfolder
+- From the root folder, I ran `hugo new site api`, which created the `api` subfolder
 - In the `api` folder
-  - Cleanup a bit, removing Hugo stuff we won't need: `archetypes`, `themes`, etc.
+  - Cleaned a bit, removing Hugo stuff we won't need: `archetypes`, `themes`, etc.
-  - Tweak Hugo's `config.toml` to eliminate RSS and sitemap stuff
+  - Tweaked Hugo's `config.toml` to eliminate RSS and sitemap stuff
-  - Run `npm init -y` to create an initial `package.json` so we can use NPM Scripts to control how Hugo does things
+  - Ran `npm init -y` to create an initial `package.json` so we can use NPM Scripts to control how Hugo does things
   - NPM Scripts configured to support commands:
     - `npm run dev` or `yarn dev` to run a local Hugo development server with live reload
     - `npm run build` or `yarn build` to do a quick, incremental build to `./dist`
     - `npm run build-full` or `yarn build-full` to do a full build, cleaning the `./dist` folder
+- Logged-in to [app.netlify.com](https://app.netlify.com) with my GitHub credentials and clicked "New site from Git"
+  - Under "Continuous Deployment" selected GitHub and then clicked "Authorize netlify"
+  - Under "Create a new site" selected this repo
+  - Configured `master` branch to deploy, set "Build command" to `cd api && npm run build` and "Publish directory" to `api/dist`
+  - Clicked "Deploy site"